Todgha Gorge

 The Todgha Gorges (ⵜⵉⵣⵉ ⵏ ⵜⵓⴷⵖⴰ; مضيق تودغا) are a series of limestone river canyons, or wadi, in the eastern part of the High Atlas Mountains in Morocco, near the town of Tinerhir.
-Both the Todgha and neighbouring Dades Rivers are responsible for carving out these deep cliff-sided canyons, on their final 40 km through the mountains.
+Both the Todgha (or Todra) River and the neighbouring Dadès River are responsible for carving out these deep cliff-sided canyons, on their final 40 km through the mountains.
 The height of the canyon walls can vary, but in some places can be up to 400 m high.

 Description

 The last 600 m of the Todgha gorge are the most spectacular.
 Here the canyon narrows to a flat stony track, in places as little as 10 m wide, with sheer and smooth rock walls up to 160 m high on each side.

 During the dry season, the canyon floor is mostly dry; at most there will be a small stream of water.
 During this time, the wadi floor is easily traversed by travelers.
 During the rainy season, however, the Todra can expand massively, covering the canyon floor in a strong torrent.